rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 	     the given significance weights;
        0   : indeterminate relational situation.

-In :numref:`robustDenotation`, we may notice that the outranking circuit ['albt', 'unlu', 'ariz', 'hels']  will indeed reappear with all potential criteria significance weight vectors that are compatible with given preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*.
+In :numref:`robustDenotation`, we may notice that the outranking circuit ['albt', 'unlu', 'ariz', 'hels']  will reappear with all potential criteria significance weight vectors that are compatible with given preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*.
 Notice also the (+1|-1) marked outranking situations, like the one between 'albt' and 'ariz'.
 The statement that "*Arizona State University* strictly  outranks *University of Alberta*" is indeed valid with the precise THE weight vector, but not with all potential weight vectors compatible with the given significance preorder.
-All these situations are considered to be **doubtful** (:math:`r(x \succsim y) = 0.00`) and the corresponding Computer Science Depts, like *University of Alberta* and *Arizona State University*, become **incomparable** in a *robust outranking* sense.
+All these outranking situations are hence considered to be **doubtful** (:math:`r(x \succsim y) = 0.00`) and the corresponding CS Depts, like *University of Alberta* and *Arizona State University*, become **incomparable** in a *robust outranking* sense.

-Showing many incomparabilities and indifferences, not being transitive and containing many robust outranking circuits, all these characteristics, make that no ranking algorithm, applied to our robust outranking digraph *rdg*, does exist that would produce the *unique* optimal linear ranking.
+Showing many incomparabilities and indifferences, not being transitive and containing many robust outranking circuits, all these characteristics, make that no ranking algorithm, applied to digraph *rdg*, does exist that would produce a *unique* optimal linear ranking.
 Methodologically, we are only left with *ranking heuristics*.
 In the previous tutorial on :ref:`ranking with multiple criteria <Ranking-Tutorial-label>` we have, now, seen several potential heuristic ranking rules that may be applied to rank from a pairwise outranking digraph; yet, delivering all potentially more or less diverging results.
-Considering the order of digraph *rdg* (75) and the largely unequal THE criteria significance weights, we opt, in this tutorial, rather for the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>` [40]_.
-Its complexity (in :math:`O(n^2)`) is indeed quite tractable and it takes the ranking criteria, by avoiding potential *tyranny of short majority* effects, into a more fairly balanced account.
+Considering the order of digraph *rdg* (75) and the largely unequal THE criteria significance weights, we rather opt, in this tutorial, for the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>` [41]_.
+Its complexity (in :math:`O(n^2)`) is indeed quite tractable and, by avoiding potential *tyranny of short majority* effects, it takes the ranking criteria significance into a fairly balanced account.

-This *NetFlows* ranking of the Computer Science Depts may be computed explicitly as follows.
+This *NetFlows* ranking of the CS Depts may be computed explicitly as follows.

 .. code-block:: pycon
    :name: robustNetFlowsRanking